MCFpy/mcf/docs/source/getting_started.rst

 Other commonly used parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Below you find a selected list of optional parameters that are often used to initialize a Modified Causal Forest.
+For a more detailed description of these parameters, please refer to the documentation of :py:class:`~mcf_mini.ModifiedCausalForest`.

 .. collapse:: Click here to view the list